Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 Please be mindful of children with severe nut and egg allergies.
 If your child has a severe allergy, please inform the school so that a safety plan can be developed.

 Sunnynook is a ‘Sun Smart School’.
 All children are required to wear a sunhat during Terms One and Four in the playground.
-Children who do not have a hat at school are confined to a designated Shade Area.
-These are available from the office for $10.
+Children who do not have a hat at school are confined to a designated shade area.
+These are available from the office for $12.

 The School uniform is compulsory for Years 0-6 students.
 The uniform can be purchased online at http://www.argyleonline.co.nz/ A tape measure is available for parents at reception to help with measurements.
 Second hand uniforms are available to purchase online at www.preloveduniforms.co.nz where all parents can list and sell used school uniforms.
 These can also be purchased from the PTA who will collect unclaimed lost property items at the end of each school term and sell them in the hall or other designated area.

-Sports uniforms are currently available to rent for the season if you are in a school sports team.
-Preparations are underway for parents who wish to purchase sports uniforms.
+Sports uniforms are currently available to rent for the season if your child is in a school sports team.

 Wearing jewellery at school is not allowed unless it is a watch or cultural item.
 Earrings should be small studs only.
 We recommend that long hair be tied back while at school.